NethermindEth/Forta-Agents/Umee-Bots/Stale-Price/README.md

   - Fired when any asset price stops being updated in a particular period.
        - Triggered when `AssetSourceUpdated` event emitted
        - Check the latest time price updated after each block.
-  - Severity is always set to "Medium."
+  - Severity is always set to "Medium"
-  - Type is always set to "Suspicious."
+  - Type is always set to "Suspicious"
   - Metadata contains:
     - asset: The address of the asset.
     - source: The address of the source.